Kingxukai/linux/Documentation/userspace-api/media/v4l/libv4l-introduction.rst

 the v4l1 api on top of v4l2 drivers, in case of v4l1 drivers it will just pass calls through.

-Since those functions are emulations of the old V4L1 API, it shouldn't be used for new applications.
+Since those functions are emulations of the woke old V4L1 API, it shouldn't be used for new applications.

 libv4l2